pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 Open the file `py/search.py` and and find the function [`breadthFirstSearch`](./py/search.py#L90).

-Take the template and finish the BFS alorithm.
+Take the template and finish the BFS alorithm (at "YOUR CODE HERE").
 We suggest that you put the successors into the fringe in either the right-to-left or left-to-right fashion, not the others.

 You can test it with pacman by running the following command: